Karen's Theatre News!

 To watch a teaser trailer of Warrior click here

 This development project has been generously supported by funding from the Irish Arts Council.

 Karen's Movie News!

-Karen will soon be appearing on Irish cinema screens in the new Irish movie The Bright Side, in which she plays a major role.
+Karen appeared on Irish cinema screens in the new Irish movie The Bright Side, in which she plays a major role.
 Directed by Ruth Meehan and based on the memoir by former Nuala, Anne Gildea, The Bright Side follows the fortunes of a stand-up comedian who gets breast cancer.